St. Alban's College: Music

-The St Alban's College chapel choir attended the World Choir Games for the first time in the school's history in 2008.
+The St. Alban's College chapel choir attended the World Choir Games for the first time in the school's history in 2008.
 In 2010, the choir completed a tour of the United States, where it toured the East Coast and performed at places including the Washington National Cathedral in Washington D.C.

 The school has a singing group, the Barbershop Boys, comprising singers selected from the chapel choir, usually around 15-20 boys, who sing a cappella.
 The Barbershop Boys began the school's "Music Tours" with their tour to Argentina in 2004.

-Notable Old Boys

-List of the matriculants of St Alban's College are in alphabetical order.